Tuesday, April 7, 2009

 Title: Vartabedwovtivn yev wovkhdyer ar Hiswovs Khrisdosi Verzin-Avwovr Srpwotz Yegyeghyetzvwohn Author: Nishan Krikor Sherinian Type: Book, Armenian Publisher: Los Angeles, Hwovh H. Botchajyean, 1941.
 Available at: Brigham Young University, Yale University, Princeton University Notes: Doctrine and Covenants Translated into Armenian

-Myedzakin Markarid Author: Nishan Krikor Sherinian Type: Book, Armenian Publisher: Los Angeles, Hwovh H. Botchajyean, 1941.
+Title: Myedzakin Markarid Author: Nishan Krikor Sherinian Type: Book, Armenian Publisher: Los Angeles, Hwovh H. Botchajyean, 1941.
 Available: Brigham Young University, Yale University, Princeton University Notes: Pearl of Great Price Translated into Armenian

-Mormoni Grkhin; Mez grkheroun anounnern ou kargr
+Title: Mormoni Grkhin; Mez grkheroun anounnern ou kargr

 Author: Nishan Krikor Sherinian Type: Book, Armenian Publisher: Los Angeles, Nishan K. Sherinian, 1937 Notes: Book of Mormon Translated into Armenian Available: BYU Libray, U of U, Weber State, Huntington Library Art & Botanical Garden, Glendale Public Library, UCLA Library, USC Library, UC Berkeley Library, Southern Illinois University at Edwardsville, Library of Congress, Princeton University, Yale University.